bonfacemecha/flutterwave-laravel-8/README.md

  Compare & Update your environment variables with the ones in the root folder of this project.
 Once updated clear the cache.

  ### Sign up with Flutterwave
- - To get Primary key and secret key then update the in your .env file
+ To enable you get Primary key and secret key then update them in your .env file
 ```
 php artisan config:cache
 ```
 ### For more information,
--  please check out Flutterwave developer page https://developer.flutterwave.com/docs
+ please check out Flutterwave developer page https://developer.flutterwave.com/docs